artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ## Complete example in the *Single-Cycle processor*
-Let's perform a simple test in the *Single-Cycle Processor*, extracted from the presentation provided at: [SlidesModule5](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module5.pdf).
+Let's perform a simple test in the *Single-Cycle Processor*, extracted from the slides of Module 5.

 Copy the following program into the Editor tab.